ALEEEHU/World-Simulator/README.md

   title={HumanDreamer-X: Photorealistic Single-image Human Avatars Reconstruction via Gaussian Restoration}, author={Boyuan Wang and Runqi Ouyang and Xiaofeng Wang and Zheng Zhu and Guosheng Zhao and Chaojun Ni and Guan Huang and Lihong Liu and Xingang Wang}, journal={arXiv preprint arXiv:2504.03536}, year={2025}
 }

+@article{huang2025live,
+  title={Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length}, author={Huang, Yubo and Guo, Hailong and Wu, Fangtai and Zhang, Shifeng and Huang, Shijie and Gan, Qijun and Liu, Lin and Zhao, Sirui and Chen, Enhong and Liu, Jiaming and others}, journal={arXiv preprint arXiv:2512.04677}, year={2025}
+}